andyruwruw/osu-hackathon-discord-bot/discord-bot/src/handlers/README.md

 Each handler inherits from the [abstract handler class](), giving it access to the Discord.js client and database.

+Each class exports an instance, as methods are essentially static, but must be instances to allow inheritance.

 Each is essentially a static class with an `execute` method that deals with the event.

 The following events are handled: